fkarg/fkarg.github.io/drafts/longtermplans.md

 process - if you found something helpful for you, write me a comment or mail!

 ## Goals and Values
-What we will not dwelve into, is how to find your values, what your why is, or what your principles are.
+What we will not delve into, is how to find your values, what your why is, or what your principles are.
 Thinking about these things will give you more clarity - but they will naturally surface when thinking about and prioritizing goals.
 It might even be easier to first set some goals and derive purpose and values from them.
 In fact, just after having set your goals you should just write down the values that your goals seem to be guided from.

-## Preperation
+## Preparation
 Before actually starting we need to make sure that we can focus without interruption.